michaelsayala/splunk-boss-soc/investigating-ransomeware/README.md

 - By clicking on the 'source' field in the left-hand panel, we can see the top sources."
 ![image3](https://github.com/michaelsayala/splunk-boss-soc/assets/110712766/e1d0ebd5-9153-498a-be21-2a9becb1fd9f)

 - There are several commands available in Splunk to achieve the desired results.
 In this case, I will utilize the top command to retrieve the top 10 src_ip by default.
+Upon observation, the top IP for the src_ip field is "192.168.250.100".
+We can assume that this is the hostname we are looking for.

     ```spl
     index=botsv1 we8105desk sourcetype=XmlWinEventLog:Microsoft-Windows-Sysmon/Operational | top src_ip